 Generate Diffie-Hellman Parameters (TLS 1.2 Only)

 Diffie-Hellman parameters strengthen key exchange for TLS 1.2 connections.
-However, TLS 1.3 uses ECDHE exclusively and does not require DH parameters, so this step is only necessary if you support TLS 1.2 clients.
+TLS 1.3 uses ECDHE exclusively and does not require DH parameters, so this step is only necessary if you support TLS 1.2 clients.

 Generating DH parameters can take several minutes depending on your server’s CPU.
 A 2048-bit key is sufficient for most use cases; 4096-bit provides additional security at the cost of longer generation time and slightly slower connections.